edemaine/svgtiler/README.md

 1. `export default mapping` (ECMAScript modules style)
 2. `exports.default = mapping` (CommonJS modules style)
-3. Writing a `mapping` expression at the end of the file (implicit export), which must be a top-level object or function expression (without e.g. being assigned to a variable).
+3. Writing a `mapping` expression at the end of the file (implicit export), which must be a top-level object, array, or function expression (without e.g. being assigned to a variable).

 In any case, `mapping` should be one of the following types of **mapping**